 During the day the streets are bustling with people heading to work, grabbing lunch or perusing through the local shops.
 At night the energy is contagious, the streets are full of tourists and locals alike exploring the city.
-The sidewalks are lined with vendors waiting to sell you delish street food like Cajun tacos and Creole fare.
-The bars are overflowing with patrons living their best lives while listening to local musicians.
+Sidewalks are lined with vendors waiting to sell you delish street food like Cajun tacos and Creole fare.
+Plus, bars are overflowing with patrons living their best lives while listening to local musicians.

 Lafayette Swamp Tours

 A visit to southern Louisiana without a swamp tour is akin to going to Hawaii and missing out on the beaches.

 The best way to navigate the murky waters of Lake Martin and Cypress Island is with a certified tour guide!
 Try Cajun Country Swamp Tours for eco-friendly tours.
 Their first priority is to bring no harm to the natural environment or its inhabitants.
 The owner Walter Guchareau even holds a degree in zoology and botany so you know he has a lot of knowledge to drop!

 Tours weave through stunning cypress trees growing out of the Bayou.
 Passengers can observe wildlife in its natural habitat and see everything from herons, to turtles, and alligators.